oxyisbad222/AstorPeak/README.md

-# 🌆 Astor Peak: Unlimited 🌆
+# 🌆 City of Angels 🌆

-*v3.2.2 (In Development by OxyIsBad)*
+*v3.3.0 (In Development by OxyIsBad)*

 ---

-### 🔥 Welcome to Astor Peak 🔥
+### 🔥 Welcome to the City of Angels 🔥

 **Your Story.
 Your Rules.
 No Limits.**

 Ever wanted to live another life?
-In the sprawling, sun-scorched metropolis of Astor Peak, you can be anyone.
+In the sprawling, sun-scorched metropolis of the City of Angels, you can be anyone.
 A hero, a villain, a lover, a fighter, a kingpin, or a ghost.
 The choice is yours.

 -   **🤖 Truly Dynamic Storytelling**: Powered by the Gemini AI, no two playthroughs are the same.
 -   **🌃 A City of Vice & Virtue**: Explore a gritty, mature world inspired by the darkest corners of Los Angeles.